akavel/up/README.md

       In particular, writing "rm" or "dd" into it could be like running around with a chainsaw.
 But you'd be careful writing "rm" anywhere in Linux anyway, no?
-- when you are satisfied with the result, you can **press *Ctrl-X* to exit** the Ultimate Plumber, and the command you built will be **written into `up1.sh` file** in the current working directory (or, if it already existed, `up2.sh`, etc., until 1000, based on [Shlemiel the Painter's algorithm](https://www.joelonsoftware.com/2001/12/11/back-to-basics/)).
+- When you are satisfied with the result, you can **press *Ctrl-X* to exit** the Ultimate Plumber and the command you built will be **written into `up1.sh` file** in the current working directory (or, if it already existed, `up2.sh`, etc., until 1000, based on [Shlemiel the Painter's algorithm](https://www.joelonsoftware.com/2001/12/11/back-to-basics/)).